 When you hear the word branding, you probably associate it with companies such as Apple, Coca-Cola, McDonald’s, Nike, Toyota, and Sony.
 These are great examples of iconic corporate branding.

 Their logos are the pillar of their marketing strategy, and consumers instantly recognize them as almost a trademark of quality and popularity.
 Large companies spend millions of dollars on brand messaging and long-term brand identity.

 Of course, corporations use advertising campaigns to promote their products, but it is the instant brand recognition that makes this short-term publicity expenditure more valuable.

-But there are some famous brands that are not corporate in the strict sense.
+But some famous brands are not corporate in the strict sense.

 Name brands that we all know

-You do not need to think for very long to make a list of famous people who have created their successful personal branding based on their name.
+You do not need to think for very long to make a list of famous people who have created their successful personal branding based on their names.

 The big ones very often only need one name to create a strong personal brand.